Last Updated on August 6, 2022

-Ames Iowa is located around 30 miles north of Des Moines and is home to Iowa State University, one of the 3 universities that can be found in Iowa!
+Ames Iowa is located around 30 miles north of Des Moines.
+It is home to Iowa State University, one of the 3 universities that can be found in Iowa!
 It’s very much a ‘college town’ with a huge amount of pride and sense of community.
 Ames was recently named the best college town in America by 24/7 Wall St!
+Here is my guide on things to do in Ames Iowa.

 Things To Do In Ames Iowa